Felixity/Flicks/README.md

 # Project 1 - Flicks

-Flicks is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flicks is a movie app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 Time spent: 20+ hours spent in total